Top

 (Vilna) Vilnius, Lithuania

-NEWS UPDATE: The government of Lithuanian has begun an anti-Semitic campaign to prosecute former Jewish resistance fighters who escaped the final liquidations of the Vilna ghetto and others ghettos in Lithuania, and joined in the fight against Hitlerism.
-These aging Holocaust survivors and heroes of the resistance movement are being judicially harassed by Lithuanian prosecutors.
-In May 2008, the Lithuanian Jewish community issued a statement that expresses their deep concern regarding instances of anti-Semitism and xenophobia aimed at Jews and other ethnic groups in Lithuania.
+NEWS ARCHIVE: The government of Lithuanian began an anti-Semitic campaign to prosecute former Jewish resistance fighters who escaped the final liquidations of the Vilna ghetto and others ghettos in Lithuania, and joined in the fight against Hitlerism.
+These aging Holocaust survivors and heroes of the resistance movement were being judicially harassed by Lithuanian prosecutors.
+In May 2008, the Lithuanian Jewish community issued a statement that expressed their deep concern regarding instances of anti-Semitism and xenophobia aimed at Jews and other ethnic groups in Lithuania.
 In July 2008, an open letter from the Jewish community of Lithuania was issued.
 On August 1, 2008 a letter was sent from members of the United States Congress addressed to Lithuanian Prime Minister Kirkilas to express their mounting concerns.

 On Sunday morning August 10th, Simon Gurevich (Gurevicius) Executive Director of the Jewish community of Lithuania reported there were Swastikas etc on the doors and windows of the Jewish Community Center in Vilnius, Lithuania located at Pylimo 4, Vilnius.

-These documents are posted here to promote awareness of the issues and as an expression of support from THE BART FAMILY for the Lithuanian Jewish community.
+These documents are posted here to promote awareness of the issues and as an expression of support from THE BART FAMILY for the Jewish resistance fighters, and the Lithuanian Jewish community.

 • Economist.com (UK): Lithuania must stop blaming the victims